-Proposals for the expansion or intensification of existing businesses (including otherwise acceptable changes of use) will be permitted where:
+Proposals for the expansion or intensification of existing businesses (including otherwise acceptable changes of use) especially those which retain or increase the number of jobs, and provide skills development particularly those for young people will be permitted where:

 - a.
-They strengthen the economy of the town by retaining or increasing the number of jobs within the town, particularly the town centre and station area, - b.
-They enhance the viability and vitality of the town, - c.
-They provide sustainable jobs and skills development particularly for young people, and - d.
+They strengthen the economy of the town, particularly the town centre and station area, and - b.
 They do not have a significant adverse impact upon the character of the area or the amenity of local residents, for example, through their design, impact upon amenity or highway safety issues caused by traffic generated.